khaledh/khaledh.github.io/docs/osdev/16-user-mode.md

 Stack terminology can be confusing.
 The stack grows downwards, so the bottom of the stack is the highest address.
 This is why we set `userStackBottom` to the highest address of the stack region.
-Now, in order to manipulate the stack region from the kernel, we reverse map the stack's physical address to a virtual address, and cast it to a pointer to an array of 512
-`uint64` values (remember that `UserStackVirtualBase` is valid only in the user page table, not the kernel page table).
+Now, to manipulate the stack region from the kernel, we reverse-map the stack's physical address to a virtual address, and cast it to a pointer to an array of 512 `uint64` values (remember that `UserStackVirtualBase` is valid only in the user page table, not the kernel page table).
 We then populate the five entries at the bottom of the stack, and set `rsp` to point to the top entry.
 This simulates pushing the interrupt stack